binkley/homebrewery-files/warpipes.md

 | Rare | 5 | 6 | 15 | 6 |
 | Very Rare | 7 | 8 | 17 | 11 |

-_Warpipes_ are found with sets of pipes included.
-Adventuring and crafting may provide additional sets of pipes.
+Your DM decides which sets of pipes are found with your instrument.
+Examples include:

 | Rarity | Typical Found Pipes |
 |:-:|--|